- HOW to choose ‘The Best Fertility Clinics Abroad?

 What is the cost of IVF abroad?

-The second most common question patients ask IVF clinics at the first contact is ‘What is the IVF/egg donation cost?’
+The second most common question patients ask IVF clinics at the first contact is ‘What is the IVF or egg donation cost?’
 According to Alexander, this is not the right way of thinking either.
 In fact, prices are as difficult to compare as success rates.
 It happens because every clinic has different treatment options on offer as well as hidden extra costs that patients are very often not aware of.
 At least – not before they start the treatment.
-At this point, Alexander presents the comparison they created in the ‘IVF Abroad Guide’ that was published in November 2019.
+At this point, Alexander presents the comparison they created in the ‘IVF Abroad Guide’.
 Instead of presenting the average treatment costs per country, they showed price ranges (both minimum and maximum prices) in each of 8 IVF destinations in Europe (Spain, Czech Republic, Greece, Ukraine, Poland, Latvia, Russia and North Cyprus).
 There are both cheaper and more expensive options to choose from.
 However, one should realise that the presented costs do not include add-ons (meaning additional tests, procedures and medications) or travel and accommodation expenses.
 What Alexander advises is to always ask clinics about the approximate IVF treatment cost for your own case – the one that will ensure the highest possibility of success.
 And again, as in case of success rates, the way the clinic responds to that request may say a lot about their professionalism and reliability.
 Only when they know more about our individual case, are they able to prepare a personalised treatment offer.
 This is what we all should look for when choosing the best IVF clinic abroad.

 How long does the IVF treatment abroad take?